ZAPP Image Format Problem

 DO NOT FOLLOW THE NEW INSTRUCTIONS

 The original ZAPP size of 1920x1920 pixels (with rectangular images masked in black) will always best present your images to the jurors.
+And uploading 1920x1920 images is the only way to insure the jurors will see the images exactly as you've uploaded them.
 Especially since you'll be competing against over 500,000 properly prepared images already in the system.
 And make sure your jury slide photographer provides you with 1920x1920 pixel square ZAPP images because you'll need them to apply to other shows not using ZAPP but asking for that image size.
 Otherwise horizontals view larger than verticals - not fair for any artist jurying with images of vertical artwork.

 shows that project the images